Battle of Stow-on-the-Wold: Battle

 On 20 March, Morgan, finding that Astley had out-manoeuvred him, made a series of attacks on his rearguard, harassing and delaying their march, so as to give time for Birch to come up in front and Brereton to advance in the rear.
 Astley, by pushing on, had reached Donnington, a village in Gloucestershire about two miles from Stow-on-the-Wold.

 Astley chose a low hill just to the west of Donnington to make his last stand.
 (Note: The low hill just west of Donnington is the traditional site of the battle, however "Survey work carried out at the traditional site, the A424 site and the ridge between the A424 and A429 by the Battlefields Trust in October 2015 failed to identify battlefield remains.
 This opens the possibility that the battle was fought much closer to Stow than has hitherto been suggested.
 Further survey work is required on all possible locations before any conclusion can be drawn.")
 Brereton having now come up, Morgan attacked the wearied Royalists in the dark, two hours before dawn, on 21 March.
 Birch in front, and Morgan in the rear tried to surround the Royalists.
-Morgan charged Astley's rear with 200 firelocks and 400 horse.
+Morgan charged Astley's rear commanded by Richard Mustoe, with 200 firelocks and 400 horse.
 He was repulsed twice, and Astley nearly succeeded in breaking through the ring that was surrounding him but as Astley pressed through Morgan's men in the rear, Birch pressed his charges home in the front.
 Still Astley showed a stubborn resistance.
 Birch's horse was shot under him, his regiment had 32 men killed.
 The Royalists fought a running retreat into the streets of Stow.

 In spite of all the Royalist efforts, the ring gradually tightened round Astley.
 At last, seeing a possible way of escape, some of the Royalists broke and fled; through their broken ranks Birch's horse rode in; there was nothing then left but to surrender.